Eugene Foss: Career

 Foss first worked as a traveling salesman, selling a lumber-drying device for the company his father managed.
 He also was the sales agent for B. F. Sturtevant Company of Boston, selling its mill-related equipment.
 His success in this role prompted Benjamin Franklin Sturtevant to offer Foss a management job in Boston in 1882.
 The Sturtevant began producing industrial ventilation equipment and diversified into extensive ironworks.

 Foss became the company president after Sturtevant died in April 1890.
-Under Foss's stewardship the company grew, opening branches Berlin, Johannesburg, Paris, and St. Petersburg as the Sturtevant Engineering Company.
+Under Foss's stewardship the company grew, opening branches in Berlin, Johannesburg, Paris, and Saint Petersburg as the Sturtevant Engineering Company.
 In 1901, he moved the primary manufacturing plant to Hyde Park, one of the finest such facilities in the United States.
 In its building that covered ten acres, Sturtevant Company made blowers, economizers, engines, forges, motors, turbines, and more.

-In addition to serving as treasurer and manager of the Sturtevant Company, he was also president and director of the Becker Milling Machine Company in Hype Park which had 500 employees in 1910.
+In addition to serving as treasurer and manager of the Sturtevant Company, he was also president and director of the Becker Milling Machine Company in Hyde Park which had 500 employees in 1910.
 In addition, he was president of Mead-Morrison Manufacturing located in Cambridge, Massachusetts.
 With its 500 workers, Mead-Morrison made coal conveying and hosting machinery.
 He was also president of two cotton mills—the Maverick Cotton Mills in East Boston and the Burgess Mills at Pawtucket, Rhode Island which had 1,200 employees.

 Foss was also president of the Bridgewater Water Company and director of the Brooklyn Heights Railroad Company, Brooklyn Rapid Transit Company, Chicago Junction Railways, the Hyde Park National Bank, Manhattan Elevated Railroad Company of New York, and the Union Stockyard Company.
 He was also a trustee and member of the executive committee of the Massachusetts Electric Company.

 After politics, Foss returned to his former manufacturing business and also managed his real estate holdings in Boston.
 He expanded its production facilities to include the American Napier automobile.